vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 ### Installing the Tanzu CLI

-You can install the Tanzu CLI in the internet-restricted environments by downloading the Tanzu CLI Binary from Github Release and copy it to the internet-restricted environment.
+You can install the Tanzu CLI in internet-restricted environments by downloading the Tanzu CLI Binary from a Github Release and copy it to the internet-restricted environment.
 Once copied follow the steps mentioned [here](#from-the-binary-releases-in-the-github-project) to install the Tanzu CLI.

+There are also different solutions to enabling the use of Package Managers within internet-restricted environments.
+The advantage of leveraging the Package Managers is that upgrades of the CLI itself will be more straightforward.
+Since these solutions are somewhat specific to the Package Management system and user's environments, please contact your system administrator to find out if any exist.

 ### Installing Tanzu CLI plugins in internet-restricted environments